supabase-community/pg_headerkit/README.md

 # pg_headerkit: PostgREST Header Kit
-A set of functions for adding special features to your application that uses PostgREST API calls to your PostgreSQL database, including:
+A set of functions for adding special features to your application that use PostgREST API calls to your PostgreSQL database.
+These functions can be used inside PostgreSQL functions that can give your application the following capabilities at the database level:

 - ⬜️ rate limiting
-- ✅ IP allowlisting
+- ⬜️ IP allowlisting
-- ✅ IP denylisting
+- ⬜️ IP denylisting
 - ⬜️ request logging
 - ⬜️ request filtering
 - ⬜️ request routing